Illinois Contractor License Guide

 Official Resources

-Always verify requirements directly with the Illinois Department of Financial and Professional Regulation (IDFPR) + Local.
+Always verify requirements directly with the Illinois Department of Financial and Professional Regulation (IDFPR) — Trade Licenses; City of Chicago — Local GC License.
 Requirements, fees, and exam procedures change frequently — this guide is updated periodically but may not reflect the most recent changes.